 Students may request up to 6 tickets through Marching order.
+Any person older than one year requires a ticket to enter the Civic Center for the graduation ceremony.
 Need more?
 You may have your student go on the FSU student page.
 Some will sell them but hopefully, they can talk a friend into giving them their extras.
 If someone in your party needs handicapped seating, doors to the Civic Center open approximately one hour prior.
 You can pull up to the front and they will have someone who can bring them in and get them seated in the handicapped section; you can also have one person stay with them in that section.

 August and December graduation reservations may be a tad easier, but there are far more students graduating then than you may think, so don’t hesitate to book early.
 Besides, in December, there is still a lot going on with students moving out for winter break.
 FSU’s registrar lists the diploma dates, which means that will be the weekend of graduation.
 As of today, the next few graduation dates are the weekends of May 3rd, 2019, August 2nd, 2019 and December 13th, 2019.
 You might not know which of these days and time is for your student’s major until a few months before though.
 Particularly for the May graduation, there are so many students graduating they split it into three times over two days (usually one Friday night, one early Saturday and one mid-afternoon Saturday.)